triton-inference-server/server/docs/perf_analyzer.md

 ## Benchmarking Triton directly via C API

+By default, Triton inferencing uses http/grpc endpoints to complete requests.
+However this can introduce latency to the system.
+Perf analyzer with C API allows users to benchmark without the request latency of http/grpc.

 ### Prerequisite
 Pull the Triton SDK and the Inference Server container images on target machine.
 Since you will need access to the Tritonserver install, it might be easier if